hjbhu6/yvertx/core_manual_yeti.md

 ### Registering and Unregistering Handlers

-To set a message handler on the address `test.address`, you do the following:
+To set a message handler for the whole cluster on the address `test.address`, you do the following:

-    _ = yvertx.registerBusHandler "test.address" \() do {body, reply}:
+    _ = yvertx.registerBusHandler (Global "test.address") do {body, reply}:
         logger#info("I received a message \(body)");
     done;

 It's as simple as that.
 The handler will then receive any messages sent to that address.

+If you want to register the handler only for the local maschine use `(Local "test.address")` as address.

 When you register a handler on an address and you're in a cluster it can take some time for the knowledge of that new handler to be propagated across the entire cluster.
-When that has the readyHandler will be notified.
-The readyHandler is the second argument to the `registerBusHandler`.
-This function will then be called once the information has reached all nodes of the cluster.
+Therefore `registerBusHanlder` returns a promise which gets fulfilled when the handler is registered and it contains the handlerkey which is used to uninstall it.
 E.g. :

-    _ = yvertx.registerBusHandler 'test.address'
+    prom = yvertx.registerBusHandler 'test.address' do {body, reply}:
-        \(logger#info 'Yippee!
-The handler info has been propagated across the cluster') do {body, reply}:
             //message handling
         done;

+    prom >>-
+        \(logger#info
+            'Yippee!
+The handler info has been propagated across the cluster')

 To unregister a handler it's just as straightforward.
-You simply call `unregisterBusHandler` passing in the structure returned from `registerBusHandler`, respectively given as `handler` to the callbacks of
+You simply call `unregisterBusHandler` passing in the structure contained in the returned promise or given as `handlerId` to the callbacks of

-    handlerId = yvertx.registerBusHandler 'test.address' \()
+    prom = yvertx.registerBusHandler 'test.address' \()
         do {body}:
             //handler message;
         done;
-    yvertx.unregisterBusHandler handlerId \();
+    prom >>- \case of
+        None ex:
+        Some handlerId: yvertx.unregisterBusHandler handlerId;
+    esac;

     //or using the callback
     _ = yvertx.registerBusHandler 'test.address' \()